ferlanferlani/nexpress-auth/README.md

-# Nexpress-API
+# Nexpress-Auth

-a starter template designed to create APIs using the Express framework in web application development with Node.js which is integrated with email auth verification.
+a starter template designed to create API authentication using the Express framework in web application development with Node.js which is integrated with email auth verification.
 This emphasizes the package's focus on building APIs using Express as a backend framework.

 ![Nexpress API](https://github.com/ferlanferlani/nexpress-api/assets/87635305/eae6e6fa-8cc0-4cb7-a981-c399859565cc)

 # Excess
-You don't need to bother making API requests from the start, nexpress even provides authentication functionality using verification emails, and forgetting passwords.
+You don't need to bother making API authentication requests from the start, nexpress auth even provides authentication functionality using verification emails, and forgetting passwords.
 This will make your work easier and you can customize it according to your project needs.

 To get started using this project, follow the steps below, Get a copy of the project by running the following command: